It's Time to Move Beyond Representation

 Before we get into things let’s breathe together.
 Inhale slowly.
 Hold it.
 Slowly release.
 Ah, that’s a little better.

 I wanted to take a breathe and I'm holding your hand as I say all this because this one might piss some people off.
 I get it.
 But I need to say it anyway.
+We need to stop settling for "a seat at the table" and shallow acts of "representation."
+Representation feels a little too convenient.

 We’ve been misled to think that representation alone will restore power to our communities of color.
 Misled to believe that channeling collective power toward a select few BIPOC people we will see that power restored to us after centuries of oppression.